code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 </html>
 ```

-The only thing left to do is to create a Bean that can be accessed by the above JSF page in order to access to the `JpaRepository` so that data can be fetched from the database.
+The only thing left to do is to create a Bean that can be used by the above JSF page in order to access to the `JpaRepository` so that data can be fetched from the database.

 We create a `CarsView` class in which we auto-wire the `CarRepository`.
 The `cars` field is then initialized using the `findAll()` method on the repository which retrieves all available cars.